 “I love you, son.”

-“I love you, too, dad,” I said from habit, frustrated that he could still jerk me around, but still smiling.
-I hated that he still called me Justin.
-When I was a kid, I joked with friends that I thought my name was Justin Jason Goddamnit Partin, but now it didn’t feel funny.
-I was an adult now, goddamnit.
+“I love you, too, dad,” I said from habit, frustrated that he could still jerk me around.
+But I was still smiling, even though I hated being called Justin.
+When I was a kid, I joked with friends that I thought my name was Justin Jason Goddamnit Partin; but now it didn’t feel funny.
+I was an adult now.
+I didn’t want to be jerked around by a guy who couldn’t say my name right.

 He pushed me backwards but held onto my shoulders.
 He looked me up and down, frowning, as usual, and said, “You haven’t grown.
 Boy, when I was your age, I wore the same sized jacket I wear now.”

-He talked incessantly about how he passed the GED, started college, and fought a bunch of assholes so that he could keep wearing a shirt that said, “Fuck U.S. Actions in Panama!”
+He stopped reaching for my lips, and began to talk incessantly about how he passed the GED, started college, and fought a bunch of college administration assholes in court so that he could keep wearing a shirt that said, “Fuck U.S. Actions in Panama!”

 Fortunately, someone who worked at the funeral home walked over and asked him to lower his voice.
 As my dad began ranting about free speech and pointing his finger at the infinitely more patient usher, I used the opportunity to walk away from my dad and look for Grandma Foster.

 Grandma was Big Daddy’s momma, and I alway wondered how such a tiny woman gave birth to such big men.
 She was around 5 feet tall, and even I had to lean over to hug her.
-She hunched over and wrinkled, and as a kid I thought she looked like Yoda, the wrinkled and green muppet, but pale white and with a sweet smile and cloudy blue eyes that had been obscured by cataracts as long as I knew her.
+She hunched over and wrinkled, and as a kid I thought she looked like Yoda, the wrinkled and green muppet, but pale white and with a sweet smile and cloudy blue eyes that had been obscured by cataracts.
+She had been a little old lady when I first met her, ten years before.

-I saw Grandma Foster crying against Uncle Doug’s big chest.
+I saw her crying against Uncle Doug’s big Partin chest.
 She looked up at him and bawled “You ain’t sup’osed t’ outlive yer chil’ren…” then fell back into his arms and cried some more.

-I saw Jason for the first time that day, and felt aggitated because he was bigger than me, even though I was a few years older.
-I knew he played football, but I never saw him or Joe when I wrestled against Zachary High School, but I heard he was a nice guy and uninterested in the Teamsters, which is probably why I hadn’t met him at the local union headquarters with Kieth and Doug.
+I saw Jason Partin for the first time that day, He was bigger than me, of course.
+He was uninterested in the Teamsters, which is probably why I hadn’t met him at the local union headquarters with Kieth and Doug.
+Maybe that’s why I never met a lot of my family; they weren’t as curious about their Partin family.

-I walked over to Grandma.
-I don’t think Joe and Jason recognized me, but Doug said it was good to see me.
+I walked over to Grandma Foster.
+I don’t think Don recognized me, but Doug said it was good to see me.
 He told Joe I was Ed’s son, and Joe nodded as if that explained a lot.
-“Nice to meet you,” Coach Joe said, which was a lie, and all he has ever said to me.
+“Nice to meet you,” Coach Joe said.
+That was all he had ever said to me.
+But I saw in his eyes that he loved Grandma, too.

-Grandma looked up at me with tears pooled in her wrinkled cheeks, and her cataract-covered blue eyes squinted from the breadth of her smile, and she let go of Doug and held out her arms so that I could bend over and hug her.
-We squeezed each other softly, and said nothing for a few moments.
+Grandma looked up at me with tears pooled in the wrinkles across her cheeks.
+Her cataract-covered blue eyes squinted from the breadth of her sudden and genuine smile, and she let go of Doug and held out her arms so that I could bend over and hug her.
+We squeezed each other softly and said nothing for a few moments.

-I loved my little Grandma Foster, and I felt her sadness and shed tears with her because of compassion.
-She misread my tears as my own sadness rather than being with hers, and she moved her hands to mine and squeezed one with both of hers and smiled and said, “I’m glad you came.
+I loved my little Grandma, and I felt her sadness, and I shed tears with her.
+She misread my tears as my own sadness, and she moved her hands to mine and squeezed one with both of hers and smiled and said, “I’m glad you came.
 You look so handsome, just like your daddy.
 You was always a good boy.”

-Her smile faded and she looked away and said, “Ed was a good boy.”
+Her smile faded and she looked away and said, “Ed was a good boy, too.”

-I didn’t know if she was talking about my Big Daddy or my dad; he had stayed with her when he was my age and younger.
+I didn’t know if she was talking about Big Daddy or my dad; he had stayed with her when he was my age, and she was one of the first people to see me as a baby.

 “You a good boy, too,” she repeated.
 “You was always good to y’er Grandma.”
 She paused, and swayed my hands back and forth so slightly no one watching would have noticed, then began crying again.

-I hugged her for a few minutes while Doug waited, then Doug stuck out his hand graciously, and I shook it.
-My body was small, but for my hands and feet were Partin sized, and my paw rested respectfully in his mitten, and I squeezed tightly enough to show I was strong.
-But not so tightly that it would be obvious that I was trying.
-I had some pride, after all.
+I hugged her for a few minutes while Doug waited, then Doug stuck out his hand graciously.
+I shook it.
+My paw rested respectfully in his mitten – I had remarkably big hands and feet – and I squeezed tightly enough to show I was strong for my size, but not so tightly that it would be obvious I was trying.

 “We’re glad you’re here.
 You’re family.”
-Doug’s smile seemed genuine, and I stood up more straight and thanked him and said I was sorry for his loss.
+Doug’s smile seemed genuine, and I stood up more straight and thanked him and said I was sorry for his loss, and he thanked me with a smile and trembling lip as another tear oozed from one of his blue eyes.

 “Your dad’s here,” he said, not looking around, but watching me and my reaction.
 I told him I had seen him, and we had spoken.
 I couldn’t tell if he had heard my dad ranting about Panama and Reagan and the war on drugs.